RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

 and the same file can be referred to as :tt:`my.fasta`  which is a relative file name when used from the directory where this file is located.

-Examples below use UCnetID :tt:`panteater`, you need to use your UCnetID credentials (username and password).
+Examples below use UCINetID :tt:`panteater`, you need to use your UCINetID credentials (username and password).

 1. To transfer a single file :tt:`myfile.txt` from your laptop to HPC3 and put it in the directory :tt:`/pub/panteater`:

-   On your laptop, use a Terminal app and descend into the directory where your file is located, then execute the ``scp`` command (use your UCnetID):
+   On your laptop, use a Terminal app and descend into the directory where your file is located, then execute the ``scp`` command (use your UCINetID):

    .. code-block:: console